vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/AchAraH/kriyAH/angAni/dravyam/kunkumAdi/sources.md

 - Classic procedure [here](../articles/diy-shrIchUrNam/).

 ### Maroon
 > our home made one is deep red and good fragrance with pachai karpooram. ...
 In fact to get maroon red they add a flower called thaazham poo.
-If you look into the YouTube video I shared, that Matushri adds a Ennai Vengaram to get the maroon colour.
+If you look into the YouTube video, that Matushri adds a Ennai Vengaram to get the maroon colour.
 >
 > इति हरीशादयः